 While the right can only be enforced directly against public institutions, it is applicable to all employers because our Courts have to interpret legislation consistently with the right.

-Relationships between managers and staff that report in to managers
+Relationships between managers and their reports

 A real problem in the workplace is when line-managers and their reports have relationships.
 Such a relationship could well have a negative effect on the dynamics of the team, and there could be favourable treatment.
 And even where all is fair, team members may nevertheless perceive favouritism.